pluto-atom-4/learning-ml-models/learning_modules/03-train-evaluate-classification/README.md

 - Get_started_with_classification.ipynb — Apply clustering algorithms and evaluate results
 - Optimize_classification_models.ipynb — To optimize a binary classification model
-- Exercise_Train_and_evaluate_multiclass_classification_models.ipynb — Practice multiclass classification strategies
+- Train_a_multiclass_classification_model.ipynb — To optimize a binary classification model

 Notes
 - Use Git Bash to activate the `.venv` and run `jupyter lab`.